eleonnora/python-dev-app/README.md

     -h, --help            Shows help message and exit

-    -b BUCKET, --bucket BUCKET Bucket name from which files should be fetched.
+    -b BUCKET, --bucket BUCKET_NAME Bucket name from which files should be fetched.

         Required for -ff and -ffa (fetching files).

-    -ff FETCH_FILE, --fetch_file FETCH_FILE File name to be downloaded.
+    -ff FILE_NAME, --fetch_file FILE_NAME File name to be downloaded.

         Fetch concrete file from bucket.
 Store file info in DB.